aws-samples/mediaconnect-dashboard-maker/README.md

 ![chart1](https://github.com/aws-samples/mediaconnect-dashboard-maker/blob/main/exampledash.jpg)

-The dashboard will have widgets for the most common and useful service metrics.
+The new dashboard has widgets for the most common & useful service metrics.

-Remember to alter the time interval (granularity)  and time span (longevity)  of the chart to fit your workdlow.
+Remember to alter the time interval (granularity)  and time span (longevity)  of the chart to fit your workflow.

 High resolution metrics at 1s intervals exist for most MediaConnect metrics.
 Short -interval metrics are not retained very long.
 Use longer-interval metrics for larger timespans.